 Environmental Equipment Investments

 Since 2007, Dairyland Power Cooperative has invested nearly $300 million for state-of-the-art air emissions control equipment and other environmental investments at its Genoa Station #3 (G-3) and John P. Madgett (JPM) coal-fired power plants.
-G-3 is located in Genoa, Wis.; JPM is located in Alma, Wis.
+G-3 was located in Genoa, Wis., but was retired on June 1, 2021.
+JPM is located in Alma, Wis.
 The air emissions control equipment has resulted in a significant reduction in emissions of sulfur dioxide, nitrogen oxides, mercury and particulate matter.

 - In December 2018, a three-year project concluded, which converted the bottom ash transport process at Dairyland's Alma Site to a closed-loop system.
 The system utilizes leachate from Dairyland’s Alma Off-Site (AOS) disposal area as make-up water to the system, which transports bottom ash from the John P. Madgett (JPM) boiler to the ash dewatering system.
 It also allows the ash processing system at the Baghouse and Precipitator Silos to utilize bottom ash water instead of water from other sources.
 Due to normal evaporation, it is estimated up to 25,000 gallons of water are required daily to maintain normal operation.
 The new system significantly reduces the amount of groundwater required to operate the boiler bottom ash system.